jastice/proptests/props.md

 This introduction uses ScalaCheck together with Scalatest and the `PropSpec` testing style.
 You can use any ScalaTest testing style, or use ScalaCheck standalone  or together with the Specs2 framework (with a different syntax).

+# Setup in Java

+See the example project: https://github.com/jastice/proptests-java

 # What will ScalaTest do for you?

 * generate various random input for many data structures